StRibbon/react-authorize-stripe/README.md

 The thredUP navigation bar currently is built with dynamic data from our custom CMS service.

+## Setup & Pre-Requisites
+1. You should have [Node.js](https://nodejs.org/) v4 or above installed
+2. Run `npm install` to install all packages

 ## Exercise
 1. Given the JSON data in `navigation.json`, build a Node.js server endpoint to serve up this data that will be used by your front-end code.
 2. Build the HTML, CSS, and JavaScript code to request the navigation JSON data and build a thredUP navigation bar, like: